-18.110.160 - Lighting

-Complian Conflicto N/A N/A Use lighting to emphasize the building and landscaping, and to provide visibility and general security.
+18.110.160 - Lighting A. REQUIREMENT: 1.31 Use lighting to emphasize the building and landscaping, and Complies Conf iicts N/A to provide visibility and general security.
 Lighting shall not shine off-site or into adjacent buildings.

-- -

 Use lighting to emphasize key architectural elements and landscape features.